kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Were they checking to see if the in-person and online hypnotic suggestions had been successful?
 It does seem likely that, although they got close from time to time, they were never truly successful.
 - Is that also the case with the young and inexperienced girls they target, and the minor children, or is that hope too optimistic?

-## I see a man in town I see on Twitter
+## I see a man in town I have seen on Twitter

 - I'm walking back from the Chinese restaurant one evening up the Calle Diana towards the tunnel.
 - When I get to the Marques de Campo, I "bump" into a man, or rather he nearly bumps into me.